FLIF-hub/node-flif/README.md

     ycocg: true,            // false will disable YCoCg transform and use G(R-G)(B-G) (default is true)
     subtractGreen: true,    // false will disable YCoCg and SubtractGreen transform and use GRB (default is true)
     frameShape: true,       // false will disable Frame_Shape transform (default is true)
-    maxFrameLookBack: 1,    // Max number of frames for Frame_Lookback (default is 1)
+    maxFrameLookBack: 1,    // Max number of frames for Frame_Lookback (allows -1-256, default is 1)
     maniacRepeats: 2,       // MANIAC learning iterations; (default is 2)
     maniacThreshold: 64,    // MANIAC tree growth split threshold, in bits saved (default is 64)
     maniacDivisor: 30,      // MANIAC inner node count divisor (default is 30)